Make one or more plots to the current plot device (see setplot device).

 A pretty plot of the data and residuals against both channels and energy.

 Plot the unfolded spectrum and the model.
 The contributions to the model of the various additive components also are plotted.
 WARNING !
 This plot is not model-independent and your unfolded model points will move if the model is changed.
-The data points plotted are the model values multiplied by the ratio of the data values to the model multiplied by the response.
+The data points plotted are calculated by D*(unfolded model)/(folded model), where D is the observed data, (unfolded model) is the theoretical model integrated over the plot bin, and (folded model) is the model times the response as seen in the standard plot data. eufspec plots the unfolded spectrum and model in Ef(E), or if plotting wavelength, λf(λ). eeufspec plots the unfolded spectrum and model in E2f(E), or if plotting wavelength, λ2f(λ).
+The E (or λ) used in the multiplicative factor is taken to be the geometric mean of the lower and upper energies of the plot bin.